Your information, what you need to know

 Patients who have a type 1 opt-out

 Some patients will have a type 1 opt-out registered with their GP practice, which prevents their confidential patient information leaving the practice for research and planning purposes.
-These existing type 1 opt-outs will continue to be respected until 2020, when the Department of Health and Social Care will consult with the National Data Guardian on their removal.
-The practice will continue to record patient choices and apply type 1 opt-outs.
+These existing type 1 opt-outs will continue to be respected until 30th June 2021, when the Department of Health and Social Care will launch their new General Practice Data for Planning and Research system (GPDPR) and information on this can be found on the NHS Digital website at NHS Digital.
+The practice will continue to record patient choices and apply type 1 opt-outs and the form to do this is available here.

 Right of Access to Your Personal Information